Dr Andrew Wilkinson and Alex Wilkinson have started See Hear Speak because they want every story to be understood.

 The vision of See Hear Speak is to meet that end through understanding every client story and tailoring the right knowledge and clinical experience to achieve change.
 Our practice is evidence based and practical, we simply want to provide good care for you from beginning to end.

-Wedged between Newcastle and Lake Macquarie in the humming suburb of Lambton, See Hear Speak is now open and providing clinical psychology assessment, treatment and workshops for children, young people and families.
+Located in the humming suburb of Warners Bay, See Hear Speak is now open and providing clinical psychology assessment, treatment and workshops for children, young people and families.

 Dr Andrew Wilkinson is our See Hear Speak Director and Clinical Psychologist who specialises in working with children, young people and families.
 After completing a Doctorate in Clinical Psychology and Bachelor of Psychology (Honours), Andrew has been the leader of a clinical team providing psychology services for children, young people and families.
 He has also consulted to the NSW government (Family and Community Services) on disability service delivery and child protection.